pasosdeJesus/intercambiador/README.md

 ### Prepare and deploy the smart contract

-In directory func, improve and add tests, ensuring that they run with make.
+In directory `func`, improve and add tests, ensuring that they run with `make` (check instructions in `func/README.md`).
-After in directory tsdeploy deploy to chain the smartcontract configured with the environment variables.
+After in directory `backend-smartcont` deploy to chain the smartcontract configured with the environment variables and test it (check instrucions in `backed-smartcont/README.md`).

 ### Run the backends and the frontend